Thursday, May 29, 2008

 I don't know if I'm going to get that this summer.
 It seems like air conditioning is a requirement down here.
 And after spending a day out in the humid 87 degree heat today, I can understand why.

+Just like up in Seattle how we keep our windows and doors shut to the outside to keep the heat in - I'm sure we'll be doing the same down here but instead to keep the heat out.
 But at least we're not the ones paying for the "heating" bill down here.
 But air conditioning to me just makes the air so stale.
 I suppose it will take some getting use to over the next few months.

 I'm obviously going to miss my friends and family back home.

-now beginning to realize how much I relied upon it.
+It's already hard for me to talk on the phone to my parents.
+I know they miss us.
+I definitely miss them.
+There's such a security blanket - which I knew was there but am only now beginning to realize how much I relied upon it.
 My parents were less than a 10 minute drive away from me at all times.
 Now I really don't have anyone to turn to.
 My family and a few friends - they were automatic.
 In a phone call we could be together.
 And now that's obviously not the case.
 Puts a knot in my stomach.

 I'm going to miss the softball.
 Last year was my first full summer of playing softball.
 I had played baseball until my early teens and played some pick up baseball and softball whenever possible - but last summer I played from mid April to September.
 And I realized how much I had missed the fields - throwing the ball around - hitting and fielding.